-This User's Guide contains general information about Tetracam's Agricultural Wireless Camera 3 Enclosed (AWC 3E or Auk 3E) imaging systems covering installation, operation, options and accessories, warranties, and technical support.
-The information is specific to firmware version 1.63.
+This User's Guide contains general information about Tetracam's Agricultural Wireless Camera 0 (AWC 0 or Auk 0) imaging systems covering installation, operation, options and accessories, warranties, and technical support.
+The information is specific to firmware version 1.47.

-Tetracam's Auk 3E is an updated version of the company's previously-manufactured ADC products.
-The Auk 3E is faster than earlier systems and offers superior features and programmability, such as color processing and vegetation index extraction during a mission.
-It has a quad core processor and can capture images as fast as two images per second.
+Tetracam's Auk 0 is an updated version of the company's previouslymanufactured ADC products.
+The Auk 0 is faster than earlier systems and offers superior features and programmability, such as color processing and vegetation index extraction during a mission.